ez-gSEAL 100B Pressure Controller

 ez-gSEAL 100B

-The ez-gSEAL 100B pressure controller is primarily designed for automated patch clamping, but its versatility also allows for various other applications.
-With just a simple click of a button, the ez-gSEAL pressure controller makes patch clamping effortless.
-It can be used in conjunction with our ezPATCH 100A smart manipulator, PatchMAX 100B automated patch clamp system, ChannelMAX 100A Mini automated dual patch clamp system or ChannelMAX 100A Twin automated quad patch clamp system for fully automated patch clamp experiments.
-Alternatively, it can be used as a stand-alone product on a traditional rig.
-Moreover, the controller can be utilized for drug puffing or studying stretch channels.
-The software-controlled pressure controller comes equipped with pumps, thereby eliminating the need for air tanks.
+The ez-gSEAL 100B was originally designed for automated patch clamping but has since gained popularity as a versatile stand-alone product suitable for a variety of applications.
+With just a few button clicks, it simplifies the patch clamping process, making it virtually effortless.
+This pressure controller seamlessly integrates with our ezPATCH 100A smart manipulator, PatchMAX 100B automated patch clamp system, ChannelMAX 100A Mini automated dual patch clamp system or ChannelMAX 100A Twin automated quad patch clamp system for fully automated patch clamp experiments.
+Alternatively, it can be used independently on a traditional rig.
+In addition to patch clamping, the ez-gSEAL 100B is well-suited for applications such as drug puffing, Patch-Seq, or studying stretch-sensitive channels.
+Its software-controlled design includes built-in pumps, eliminating the need for external air tanks and ensuring a streamlined, efficient workflow.

 The ez-gSEAL 100B pressure controller boasts several enhancements compared to its predecessor, the 100A model.
 The pumps are now more robust and have an extended lifespan.
 Furthermore, the air flow within the unit has been optimized, leading to superior performance.
 Additionally, the unit now includes a pressure gauge that assists users in determining the ideal pressure for making seals and breaking in.